-If you do not have a juicer, blend all ingredients (except for cayenne) in a high-speed blender.
-Strain juice from the plant-pulp using a nut milk bag or sieve.
+If you do not have a juicer, blend all ingredients (except for cayenne) in a powerful, high-speed blender.
+(You may have to add a bit of water to get things moving.)
+Strain the juice from the plant-pulp using a nut milk bag or sieve.

 If you like a sweeter taste, you may wish to add a drizzle of maple syrup to the juice.

-You may also drink this juice cold, although the warmth from the heated juice feels wonderful on a sore throat.
+You may also drink this juice cold, although the warmth of the heated juice feels wonderful on a sore throat.